 For years they wondered if it was ever going to be possible for them to start a family together?

-The next few months seemed to be a blur of appointments with Fertility Counselors, IVF tresatments and cycles, genetic tests, couples counselling and a mountain of legal paperwork.
+The next few months were a blur of appointments with Fertility Counselors, IVF treatments and cycles, genetic tests, couples counseling, and what seemed like a mountain of legal paperwork.

 When it came to Ricki & Devesh getting Life Insurances in place to protect themselves and their Surrogate, their Fertility Counsellor recommended a confidential chat with unsuaulrisks.com.au who specialise in complex insurance situations.